gyzcode/inference-tutorials-generic/car_detection_tutorial/step_1/Readme.md

 # Introduction

-This tutorial will show the basics of what is needed to include and use OpenCV in an application.
+This tutorial describes the basics of what is needed to include and use OpenCV in an application.
 We will be walking through the sample application that has already been created.
 The sample is designed to be a minimal application that demonstrates how to use OpenCV functions to read image data and then display the image data.
 This tutorial will walkthrough the OpenCV portions of the code and explain what it does.
-Then we will build and run the tutorial so we can see it in action.
+Then, we will build and run the tutorial so we can see it in action.
 In later tutorials, we will be adding processing of the input image to this basic framework.

 # The Basic OpenCV Application, Input and Output

 Every application needs some way of getting data in and data out.
 Let us now take a look at the code we will be using to do the input and output in our OpenCV application.
-Then we can compile and run our program to see how it works using the base input and output settings.
+Then, we can compile and run our program to see how it works using the base input and output settings.

 ## Parsing Command Line Arguments

 To make it easier to set everything from the input video file to which model and device is to be used, command line arguments to the application will be used.
-To parse the command line arguments, the application will use the "gflags" helper library that comes with the OpenVINO toolkit samples.
-Here we will briefly go over the primary functions that are used, for reference the full source code for the gflags library may be found in the OpenVINO toolkit samples directory:
+To parse the command line arguments, the application will use the "gflags" helper library that comes with the OpenVINO™ toolkit samples.
+Here we will briefly go over the primary functions that are used.
+For reference, the full source code for the gflags library may be found in the OpenVINO™ toolkit samples directory:

 ```bash
 /opt/intel/computer_vision_sdk/deployment_tools/inference_engine/samples/thirdparty/gflags